Aberdeen, Maryland: B.&.O. Railroad Station

 The B.&.O.
 Aberdeen Station is a historic train station in downtown Aberdeen.
-It was designed by Frank Furness and built in 1885 by the Baltimore and Ohio Railroad.
-The Historical Society of Harford County is currently in search of funding to save the station from being demolished.
+Designed by Frank Furness and built in 1885 by the Baltimore and Ohio Railroad, the station was saved from planned demolition in 2003 and relocated about 50 ft from its original site in 2015.
+A $1.1 million restoration project began in 2021, and restoration of the exterior was completed in July 2024.

 Ripken Stadium

 Ripken Stadium is the home of the Aberdeen IronBirds, located on Maryland Route 22, and named after former Baltimore Orioles star player Cal Ripken.
 Across the street is the Ripken Experience, a baseball complex with ten youth fields for tournaments, camps and clinics.
 The fields are scaled replicas of current and former MLB stadiums.

 Aberdeen Festival Park

 Aberdeen Festival Park is located in the heart of downtown on North Parke Street in Aberdeen.
 It is home to many city events such as the Aberdeen Farmers Market.
 It includes an outside field, a playground, and the APG Memorial.